1. The Parish Services Scheme has the following aims:

 To ensure equity of council tax funded service provision between non-parished and parished areas;

-Accountability and Transparency;
+Accountability and Transparency; and

 2. Maidstone Borough Council (MBC) will provide funding via funding agreements for specific concurrent services provided by parishes in their area.
 Any service funded through this scheme will need to be assessed by applying the Test set out in point 4 below.